bbcrd/newsHACK/README.md

 # License

-Copyright 2013 British Broadcasting Corporation Copyright 2013 University College London
+Copyright 2013 British Broadcasting Corporation, University College London

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at